HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to learn the preposition should be “ in” like “ a picture in a frame.”
+I am happy to learn self and checkout should be hyphenated like self-checkout.

 ★★★★★